HenryXiloj/langchain-projects/langchain-tavily-search-agent/README.md

 1. **API Key Errors**: Ensure your `.env` file is properly configured with valid API keys
 2. **Module Not Found**: Run `uv sync` or `pip install -r requirements.txt` to install dependencies
 3. **Rate Limits**: Both OpenAI and Tavily have rate limits; consider implementing retry logic for production use

-## License

-This project is open source and available under the MIT License.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests.

 ## Acknowledgments